What is an Expense Policy?

 Set Your Expense Policy’s Rules

-Next, explain the workflow of filing expenses, the approval process and some general rules.
-Such as that expenses can only be made in a business context and can’t occur during the weekend.
+Next, it’s time to explain the workflow of filing expenses, the approval process, and some general rules, such as the fact that expenses can only be made in a business context and can’t occur during the weekend.

-The core of the Travel & Expense policy will be the overview of the different categories of cost centres.
-Each category will require specific rules.
-Common categories are transportation, lodging, meals, and office expenses.
+The core of the Expense policy will be the overview of the different categories of cost centres and each category will require specific rules.
+The most common categories are transportation, lodging, meals, and office expenses.

 Transportation